 It is important for the agent to act responsibly and keep records of all transactions conducted for the principal by properly keeping a record of receipts, payments and transactions.

 As noted above, an agent acting as Power of Attorney will be signing numerous documents on behalf of the principal.
 It is important for an agent to disclose his identity as an agent when acting on behalf of the principal.
 Therefore, whenever the agent acts for the principal, he should identify himself as an agent and identify that he is acting for the principal.

 The agent can accomplish this by writing the following whenever he is acting on behalf of the principal:

-If you can’t tell the agent’s name from the signature, it might be better to pre-print, as in illustration 2.
+If you can’t tell the agent’s name from the signature, it might be better to pre-print.

 If you need assistance with your Power of Attorney, we at the Law Offices of Albert Goodwin are here for you.
 We have offices in New York, NY, Brooklyn, NY and Queens, NY.
 You can call us at 718-509-9774 or send us an email at email@example.com.